 Is your company website in need of a quick fix or a complete overhaul?
 Here are a few ways to know.

-We get many clients who come to our web design company looking for advice on how to improve the way they do business online.
+We get many clients who come to our small business web design company looking for advice on how to improve the way they do business online.
 As we evaluate their current online presence, we often find that the best solution is a total redesign of their current website.

 This can be a frightening prospect for many clients and companies initially.
 Even though their website has failed to meet the business goals, they usually fear that a redesign will confuse their current clients or customers.
 What they don’t realize is that making smaller adjustments to their existing site is like adding an extension to a house that is falling apart.